When it comes to digital marketing campaigns, audience segmentation is one of the most important steps you can take to be successful.

 - What holidays do they celebrate

-Although, not all of these questions result in numerical data, they can help you create specific segments that separate your audiences based on the marketing content that will best suit them and result in a positive reaction, and potentially a purchase.
+Although not all of these questions result in numerical data, they can help you create specific segments that separate your audiences based on the marketing content that will best suit them and result in a positive reaction, and potentially an online purchase.
 Use this data to create campaigns for each segment.

 Personalized marketing gives customers a sense of identity.
-Your customers want to know that they are important, and that you are thoughtfully sharing content with them.
+Your customers want to know that they are important and that you are thoughtfully sharing content with them.
 Marketing too often falls into the behavior of a 5-year-old child shouting “me, me, me!”
-Instead, adapt your marketing to be customer-centric.
+Instead, adapt your marketing to be customer-centric through marketing segmentation.
 If your customer sees that you are interested in them, they may actually take a moment to listen to you.
 Some tips to recognize each customer:

 - Add their first name at the beginning of emails